GWC-DCMB/CapstoneProject/README.md

 ### February 19, 2018
 - Start cleaning data programatically
-  1. Add your code to skeleton_clean.py, save as <names>_clean.py and save in your Dropbox folder
+  1. Add your code to skeleton_clean.py, save as yournames_clean.py and save in your Dropbox folder
   ```
+  #Open terminal
   python3 skeleton_clean.py file.csv
   ```
-  2. Add your code to skleleton_clean.ipynb, save as <names>_clean.ipynb and save in your Dropbox folder
+  2. Add your code to skleleton_clean.ipynb, save as yournames_clean.ipynb and save in your Dropbox folder
    ```
+  #Open terminal
   jupyter notebook skeleton_clean.ipynb
   ```